WirelessTrondheim/dogescope-firmware/README.md

 Firmware for the DogeScope.

-DogeScope is a strpiped down version of the OpenScope MZ from Digilent.
+DogeScope is a stripped down version of the OpenScope MZ from Digilent.

 Main objectives of DogeScope firmware is: